rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/mirror-private-registry.md

 <TabItem value="macOS">

 Below is an example [provisioning script](https://docs.rancherdesktop.io/how-to-guides/provisioning-scripts) that can be used to mirror private registries.

+Check if you have the `override.yaml` file in the path below, otherwise you can create the file in the path with the suggested provisioning commands:

 Override File Path:
 `$HOME/Library/Application Support/rancher-desktop/lima/_config/override.yaml`